QuazChick/bedrock-wiki/docs/scripting/script-server.md

 ## Saving and Loading data

 With the `@minecraft/server` module, developers can define their own custom properties, known as dynamic properties, that can be used and stored within Minecraft.
-This data is stored specifically in the world's db folder using the behavior pack module UUID.
+This data is stored specifically in the world's `db` folder using the behavior pack header UUID.

 ![dynamic_properties](/assets/images/gametest/script-server/dynamic_properties.png)